Play Based Therapy for Children

 Our Play Therapy Room

-Play therapy can help children ages 3–12 who may be experiencing:
+Play based therapy can help children ages 3–12 who may be experiencing:

 Anxiety, worry, or fearfulness